DFE-Digital/get-help-with-tech/app/views/devices_guidance/reset_your_wireless_router.md

 ## If you have a Huawei router

-To continue using your Huawei router, you must reset your router before 16 July 2021 and insert a different SIM card.
+To continue using your Huawei router, you must reset your router before 16 July 2021.

 If you do not do this, you’ll be unable to use another SIM card when the data runs out.